trans-travel/trans-travel/us/wy.md

 # USA - Wyoming

-Wyoming does have some negative laws towards trans people.
+Wyoming does have negative laws towards trans people.

 Wyoming is not a "sanctuary state", but also does not criminalize trans youth medical care.